 Lorna studied Law at Oxford University.
 She started her training contract in February 2013 after completing the LPC, qualified into our Competition group in February 2015 and joined the partnership in May 2023

 I studied mainly science subjects at A-level, but I wanted to do something vocational at University.
 I considered medicine, but I realised that I was too squeamish, and thought that law could be a good fit.

 Getting the offer

 I was offered a training contract at Slaughter and May and moved down from Manchester to London – a big decision, because Manchester is the best place in the world!
-However, I wanted the experience and I wanted to work for a great firm…that was seven years ago and I haven’t regretted the decision at all.
+However, I wanted the experience and I wanted to work for a great firm…that was ten years ago and I haven’t regretted the decision at all.

 Choosing a path

 I started as a trainee in 2013, completing seats in competition, corporate, real estate, dispute resolution and finance.
 I loved my competition seat (spending three months in the Brussels office), and qualified into the practice two years later.
 In the competition practice, the key to success is getting to know your client inside out; you need to understand what they do, the market they operate in and how they like to work.
 For example, I’ve now worked on a number of matters with British Airways or IAG, their parent company, and have really enjoyed getting to know how their business operates and then utilising my knowledge of the company to be able to do the best work possible for them.